 A hub for creatives in Fort Wayne, Wunderkammer gives a voice to every piece of art.
 The building is wrapped with many phenomenal mural designs and shouts great personalities.
 Wunderkammer’s colorful exterior is destined to grab your attention.
 It’s a place that stands for great purpose.
 The ground to sky designs are amazing to see up close.

 Home to the YLNI Farmer's Market, Barr Street is home to the Fort Wayne History Center.
 The architecture in the area near the history center presents great beauty.
 It also provides a great perspective of downtown Fort Wayne if you face westward down Berry.

 Grand Wayne Convention Center

 The Grand Wayne Convention Center has a profound design to its structure.
-They host many conventions every year and also is a well-built destination.
+The building hosts many conventions every year and is also a well-built destination.
 Its glass windows give a very formal but also transparent voice.
 The granite floors are a great touch as well.

 Parkview Field is more than just a baseball stadium.
 It has become a catalyst for tremendous growth in Fort Wayne.
 Locations around home plate present a fantastic wide-angle shot opportunity.
 Also, the parking structure previews an amazing, delightful downtown Fort Wayne skyline.

 Found at the north end of town, Parkview Park provides great green space and a wide range of opportunities along the retention pond.
 This is an excellent place to bring a large group.

 Home to beautiful history.
 The Embassy Theatre presents many great perspectives that are truly breathtaking.
 This royal landmark features various majestic destinations such as the lobby, the rooftop including an amazing view of the Downtown Fort Wayne skyline.